Advertisement

 1. Pick the first day of your last period.

-2. Choose your average cycle length (for many women in the US & UK this is 26–30 days).
+2. Choose your average cycle length (for many people this is 26–30 days).

 3. Adjust the luteal phase if your doctor has given you a specific number.